 That solves our problem!
 With only s2 valid, when it goes out of scope it alone will free the memory, and we’re done.

 In addition, there’s a design choice that’s implied by this: Rust will never automatically create “deep” copies of your data.
 Therefore, any automatic copying can be assumed to be inexpensive in terms of runtime performance.

+Scope and Assignment

-The inverse of this is true for the relationship between scoping, ownership, and memory being freed via the a
+The inverse of this is true for the relationship between scoping, ownership, and memory being freed via the drop function as well.
+When you assign a completely new value to an existing variable, Rust will call drop and free the original value’s memory immediately.
+Consider this code, for example:

+let mut s = String::from("hello");

+s = String::from("ahoy");

+println!("{s}, world!");

+We initially declare a variable s and bind it to a String with the value "hello".
+Then we immediately create a new String with the value "ahoy" and assign it to s.
+At this point, nothing is referring to the original value on the heap at all.

+<<One table representing the string value on the stack, pointing to the second piece of string data (ahoy) on the heap, with the original string data (hello) grayed out because it cannot be accessed anymore.>>

+Representation in memory after the initial value has been replaced in its entirety.

+The original string thus immediately goes out of scope.
+Rust will run the drop function on it and its memory will be freed right away.
+When we print the value at the end, it will be "ahoy, world!".

 Variables and Data Interacting with Clone